eclipse-qrisp/Qrisp/documentation/source/index.rst

          #Yields: {12: 1.0}

 Apart from simple scripts like the above, our :doc:`tutorial <general/tutorial>` showcases the utilization of Qrisp in solving the traveling salesman problem.
 This solution involves over 10 distinct :ref:`QuantumVariables <QuantumVariable>`, with their respective qubits being repeatedly disentangled and repurposed for other variables.
-The presented approach scales better in the qubit count than the previously known QUBO based solution:  $\mathcal{O}(n \text{log}(n))$ vs. $\mathcal{O}(n^2)$.
+The presented approach scales better in the qubit count than the previously known QUBO based solution: $\mathcal{O}(n \, \log(n))$ vs. $\mathcal{O}(n^2)$.

 This example illustrates how Qrisp, as a high-level language, permits novel and scalable solutions to intricate problems and furthermore that high-level quantum programming languages will be an integral part of the future of quantum information science.